International-Data-Spaces-Association/IDS-RAM_4_0/documentation/4_Perspectives_of_the_Reference_Architecture_Model/4_1_Security_Perspective/4_1_6_Usage_Control.md

 » **USAGE SCOPE:** Data may only serve as input for data pipes within the Connector; it must never leave the Connector and be sent to an external endpoint.

 It is important to note that the purpose of Data Usage Control is to allow the specification of such constraints and enforcing them in the respective system.
 A precondition of Data Usage Control is that the enforcement mechanism itself is trusted; i.e., Data Usage Control itself does not establish trust in an endpoint, but rather builds upon an existing trust relationship and facilitates enforcement of legal or technical requirements, such as Service Level Agreements (SLAs) or data privacy regulations.
-Thus, users must be aware that Data Usage Control will only provide certain enforcement guarantees if applied on highly trusted platforms, such as Level 2 Certified Connectors in the International Data Spaces  [Section 3.2](../../3_Layers_of_the_Reference_Architecture_Model/3_2_Functional_Layer))
+Thus, users must be aware that Data Usage Control will only provide certain enforcement guarantees if applied on highly trusted platforms, such as Trusted Connectors in the International Data Spaces  [Section 3.2](../../3_Layers_of_the_Reference_Architecture_Model/3_2_Functional_Layer))

 #### **ORGANIZATIONAL RULES AND LEGAL CONTRACTS**